 Massachusetts General Law 40 §5B allows for the establishment of stabilization funds for one or more different purposes.
 The creation of a fund requires a two-thirds vote of the legislative body and must clearly define the purpose of the fund.
 Any change to the purpose of the fund along with any additions to or appropriations from the fund requires a two-thirds vote of the legislative body.

-The Town has \$2.1 million in the stabilization fund which is reported as unassigned fund balance within the general fund.
-The stabilization fund may be used for general and/or capital purposes upon Town Meeting approval.
+At year-end, the balance of the general stabilization fund totaled \$2.1 million and the is reported as unassigned fund balance within the General fund.
+The Town also has an additional capital stabilization fund which totaled \$158,000 and is also reported as unassigned fund balance within the General fund.